-Other Programs The agency administers the aviation insurance program.
-It is an allotting agency under the defense materials system with respect to priorities and allocation for civil aircraft and civil aviation operations.
+Other Programs The agency administers the aviation insurance program under the defense materials system with respect to priorities and allocation for civil aircraft and civil aviation operations.
 The agency develops specifications for the preparation of aeronautical charts.
 It publishes current information on airways and airport service and issues technical publications for the improvement of safety in flight, airport planning and design, and other aeronautical activities.
 It serves as the executive administration for the operation and maintenance of the Department of Transportation automated payroll and personnel systems.